StefanAna-Maria/Cross_The_Road/README.md

 ---

 ### Project Summary
-University project developed as part of the *Object-Oriented Programming — Year II, Semester II* course.
+University project developed as part of the *Object-Oriented Programming — Year II, Semester I* course.
 Successfully implemented both fundamental and advanced OOP concepts suitable for an introductory OOP project.
 Received an evaluation grade of **9.20 / 10**.